digitallyinduced/ihp/Guide/form.markdown

 ### Select Inputs with Nullable Value

 Sometimes we want to allow the user to specifically make a choice of missing/none.
-To have our user-dropdown from the previous example allow this we need to adjust the [`CanSelect`](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#t:CanSelect) instance.
+To have our user-dropdown from the previous example allow this, we need to adjust the [`CanSelect`](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#t:CanSelect) instance.

 ```haskell
 instance CanSelect (Maybe User) where